Become a Junior Data Scientist at MassMutual

 - Portfolio summary: List each project or data science example you've included in your portfolio (to demonstrate research and technical expertise) and a 1-2 sentence summary of each and what you learned from that project.

 - References: At least two (2) references are required, and should be listed at the end of the Summary Sheet.
-Please provide name, title, contact information, industry/company, and relationship for each reference.
+Please provide name, title, phone, email, industry/company, and relationship for each reference.
 At least one reference must be a faculty member, and at least one must be a manager, employer, or industry partner.
 References should be able to speak to your self-motivation, persistence, and leadership, ad your potential to work in a fast-paced environment on a collaborative team.

 - How did you hear about us?: We love to know how we're best connecting with candidates.
 Please let us know how you heard about this opportunity and any time you were able to connect or meet with us throughout the application process.